 This isn’t a character flaw.
 It’s a friction problem.
 Drazen Prelec and George Loewenstein’s research on the pain of paying established that every step between “I should pay” and “I paid” reduces the probability of payment.
 Opening the app.
 Searching for your username.
 Remembering the exact amount.
 Typing a note.
 Each step is a chance to get distracted, postpone, and eventually forget.

-Piers Steel’s 2007 meta-analysis of 691 studies on procrastination confirmed the pattern: the longer the delay between intention and action, the steeper the drop in follow-through.
+Piers Steel’s 2007 meta-analysis of 691 correlations on procrastination confirmed the pattern: the longer the delay between intention and action, the steeper the drop in follow-through.
 His Temporal Motivation Theory shows that urgency decays hyperbolically with time.
 A payment that feels urgent at the table feels optional by Tuesday.

 The fix is simple: Don’t wait for friends to find you in the app.
 Send them a pre-filled payment link.
 One tap.
 Exact amount.
 Done before anyone forgets.